Tailor-made Antibodies

 Monoclonal antibodies consist of identical antibody molecules that share the same antigen recognition characteristics (figure 3).

-In 1975, hybridoma technology was introduced (Koehler and Milstein, 1975, Koehler and Mistein, 1976).
+In 1975, hybridoma technology was introduced (Koehler and Milstein, 1975, Koehler and Milstein, 1976).
 In this method, antibody-producing B cells are fused with a myeloma cell line to generate so-called hybridoma cells, which can be propagated unlimitedly.
 Each hybridoma clone produces identical antibodies that share the same properties.
 The advantages of this technology are obvious.
 New antiserum batches no longer have to be extensively characterized and validated from scratch each time.
 Protocols no longer have to be laboriously adapted to changing antibody properties.
 Validation data that accumulate over time in the scientific community retain their validity and lead to an increasingly better characterized and valuable research reagent.

 However, even monoclonal antibodies produced by hybridoma technology have certain limitations.
 They can undergo genetic drift which leads to undesired changes in specificity and affinity.
 In general, the genetic information of monoclonal antibodies is unknown and slight changes of antibody properties have to be minimized by careful cell-banking.
 Some hybridomas turn out to be unstable and stop expressing the antibody.